maxim25munin/NLP-Group-7-Topic-1/README.md

 The script exports up to 10,000 sentences by default.
 It downloads the public `wikimedia/wikipedia` dataset hosted on Hugging Face, applies light cleaning, tokenises the text, and writes the result to disk as a CoNLL-U corpus.

+Each sentence in the output file is preceded by stable `# sent_id` and `# text` comments.
+Tokens receive basic guesses for lemmas and universal POS tags, and the dependency structure defaults to a simple chain (or attaches punctuation to the most recent non-punctuation token).
+Output directories are created automatically when needed.

 Supported language codes, their default dataset subsets, and output paths: